Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: MaxCut and Maximum independent set as Ising models

 Now, we would like to ask the same question as before for MaxCut: suppose we have a QAOA ansatz state $\ket{\bm{\gamma},\bm{\beta}}$, obtained by minimizing the energy given by Eq.~\eqref{eq:H_Ising}, what is the average quality of a candidate solution $\bm{z}$ sampled from this quantum state?
 For the MIS problem, not every basis state $\bm{z}$ can be seen as a candidate solution, as not every basis state corresponds to an independent set.
 However, as discussed above, basis states with $H^{MIS}_{\lambda=1,d}(\bm{z}) < 0$ are easily prunable, to independent sets of at least size $-H^{MIS}_{\lambda=1,d}(\bm{z})$.
 The independence ratio is given by the number of variables in the independent set divided by the total number of variables.
 As performance metric for MIS, will thus consider

 which is only meaningful when positive.
 In the asymptotic limit the expected independence ratio of bitstrings sampled from a QAOA state with negative energy $\ev{H^{MIS}_{\lambda=1,d}}$ is given by

-Similarly, as for the cut fraction for the MaxCut problem, the optimal (largest) independence ratio for MIS on $d$-regular graphs $r_{opt}$ can be upper bounded by a non-constructive method for $N\rightarrow \infty$~\cite{McKay1987,Balogh2017}.
+Similarly, as for the cut fraction for the MaxCut problem, the optimal (largest) independence ratio for MIS on $d$-regular graphs $r_{opt}$ can be upper bounded for $N\rightarrow \infty$~\cite{McKay1987,Balogh2017}.
 So we can derive a $r_{ub} > r_{opt}$, which can then be used to form a lower bound $\alpha_{MIS}$ on the approximation ratio $r_p/r_{opt}$ achieved by QAOA on this problem in limit of large $N$

-The upper bounds $r_{ub}$ are also listed in Table~\ref{tb:UBs} for different regularities.
+The upper bounds $r_{ub}$ are also listed in Table~\ref{tb:UBs} for different degrees.
 These have been taken from Ref.~\cite{Marino2020}.

 With the above introduced Ising model and performance metrics $\alpha_{MC}$ and $\alpha_{MIS}$, we will be able to investigate the performance of tree QAOA in solving the MaxCut and MIS problems as a function of the local field.
 From this section, it may seem intuitive that MIS problem is hard, as the magnitude of the local terms in Eq.~\eqref{eq:H_Ising} exactly balances the magnitude of the interactions.
 (Recall that the MIS regime is realized when $h\in]d-2,d]$.)
 Therefore, the MIS problem is realized exactly in the `critical' $h$ regime of Eq.~\eqref{eq:H_Ising}.